valleyofdoom/PC-Tuning/README.md

 - [AppxPackagesManager](https://github.com/valleyofdoom/AppxPackagesManager) can be used to uninstall Appx packages which ship with Windows.
 I recommend keeping ``Microsoft.WindowsStore`` (Microsoft Store) at the very least so that you can download applications in the future.
 Appx packages can also be installed without the Microsoft Store ([instructions](https://superuser.com/questions/1721755/is-there-a-way-to-install-microsoft-store-exclusive-apps-without-store)).
 If for whatever reason you removed the Microsoft Store, it can be restored with ``wsreset -i``

-- Removing OneDrive involves opening CMD as administrator and entering the command below
+- I highly recommend removing OneDrive for privacy reasons and instead, use OneDrive within a browser.
+Removing OneDrive involves opening CMD as administrator and entering the command below

     ```bat
     for %a in ("SysWOW64" "System32") do (if exist "%windir%\%~a\OneDriveSetup.exe" ("%windir%\%~a\OneDriveSetup.exe" /uninstall)) && reg delete "HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\Desktop\NameSpace\{018D5C66-4533-4307-9B53-224DE2ED1FE6}" /f